 I would start shortly after birth.
 This does not teach the baby to read.
 It may teach the love of books or the love of stories and it would help eventually the child’s vocabulary, but children actually have to look at words or text for them to learn how to read.
-The average 4 or 5 year old, according to studies, spends about 5 seconds per book focused looking at text when the parent is reading to the child.
+The average 4 or 5-year-old, according to studies, spend about 5 seconds per book focused looking at the text when the parent is reading to the child.
 So it’s not teaching reading but it is an important thing to do for many other reasons.

 From your research, what is the best way for babies to learn?

 It depends on what they are learning but I believe in a multisensory interactive approach so the baby would get to see things, hear things, and physically do things.
 No matter what kind of learner someone is; a physical learner, a visual learner, or an auditory learner, this approach should be effective.
 If you use a multisensory approach then the baby gets to learn through many different sensory systems so that would be preferred.
 It should also be interactive, not passive, so the baby is responding by doing things or saying words